Moving your Infrastructure to the Cloud: How to Maximize Benefits and Avoid Pitfalls

 Cloud Computing is a hot topic these days, with interest shown across all levels of the organization - from the C-suite, to Corporate IT through to end users.
 These various groups are all interested to see the potential benefits and possible pitfalls from Cloud Computing.
 Analyst firms have been quick to document both the current acceleration in Cloud Computing adoption and the potential market size in the years ahead.
 Daryl Plummer, analyst at Gartner says(1) that "Adoption of the cloud is rising rapidly - there's no sign that it's going back.
 We have to think about how [we will] deal with this, more than likely, you will be dealing with hundreds of cloud services [by 2015]".
 Other analysts concur with a recent IDC survey for example finding that "savvy CIOs now see the cloud as being an extension of their sourcing strategies."(2)

-This interest has tended to create two distinct camps however.
-On the one hand cloud evangelists who seek to push cloud adoption immediately despite potential risks.
-On the other hand the conservative traditional technologists who seek to dismiss Cloud Computing as either the same as what has gone before, grossly over-hyped or even potentially dangerous to the organization itself.
+This interest has tended to create two distinct camps, however.
+On the one hand cloud, evangelists who seek to push cloud adoption immediately despite potential risks, and on the other hand, the conservative traditional technologists who seek to dismiss Cloud Computing as either the same as what has gone before, grossly over-hyped or even potentially dangerous to the organization itself.
 We believe that Cloud Computing brings unprecedented benefits to organizations and will be the dominant way of acquiring technology in the future.
 In keeping with the highly important place Cloud Computing will have for organizations, we further believe that it is vital that leaders within business who are tasked with making technology acquisition decisions should be well appraised of both the benefits and the risks of Cloud Computing and should therefore be well placed to make good buying decisions.

 This paper seeks to give decision makers some guidance so that they are well informed to ensure maximum cost savings, highest performance levels and strictest security from the infrastructure they ultimately invest in.
 This is important because, as we will show, the barriers to entry for a Cloud Computing vendor are relatively low.
 While this may mean there is more choice in the marketplace, it also introduces the potential for underfunded and low quality providers to enter the market and therefore organizations looking at moving to the cloud need to be especially cognisant of the various issues outlined in the following pages.